 The American Institute of Steel Construction offers full-time Juniors, Seniors, and Masters students enrolled in architecture programs at US universities to apply for the 2020-2021 academic year AISC Scholarships.
 The AISC Education Foundation and various steel industry organizations will provide more than $138,000 to be awarded to students.
 Visit aisc.org/scholarships, and click on the appropriate link to see full eligibility requirements and to link to the online application.
 Applications are due by May 1, 2020.

-DOE: Check out the numerous challenges and funded projects from the Dept. of Energy here.
-Of particular interest are the projects that will advance technologies to unlock deep energy savings through grid-interactive efficient buildings and advanced building construction technologies and practices. https://www.energy.gov/eere/articles/department-energy-invests-74-million-building-and-construction-technologies-and
+projects that will advance technologies to unlock deep energy savings through grid-interactive efficient buildings and advanced building construction technologies and practices. https://www.energy.gov/eere/articles/department-energy-invests-74-million-building-and-construction-technologies-and

-World Architecture provides a
+World Architecture provides a list of closings - worldwide

-message from Robert Ivy, FAIA, CEO, to the AIA community.
+And a message from Robert Ivy, FAIA, CEO, to the AIA community.

 Stay safe!